wpmobile/wpt-mobile-sdk/releases/README.md

 * [Download](android/0.0.1/worldpay-total-sdk.aar)
 * [API Reference](android/0.0.1/docs/)

-The initial release of the Worldpay Total Mobile SDK.
+The initial release of the Worldpay Total Mobile SDK for iOS.

 ## Android